Artemis-Sustainable-Technologies/ELISE-Privacy-Policy/Privacy Policy.md

 ### 7. Contact Us

-If you have any questions or concerns about this Privacy Policy or our privacy practices, don't hesitate to get in touch with us at artemis.sustainability@gmail.com.
+If you have any questions or concerns about this Privacy Policy or our privacy practices, please contact us at [contact email].

 ### 8. Liability Disclaimer

 ELISE and its team members shall not be liable for any damages, losses, or liabilities arising from the use of the Application or any information collected therein.
 While we strive to maintain the security and confidentiality of your information, we cannot guarantee absolute protection against unauthorized access or disclosure.
-By using our Application, you acknowledge and accept the inherent risks associated with data transmission over the Internet.
+By using our Application, you acknowledge and accept the inherent risks associated with data transmission over the internet.

+### 9. Data Disclosure and Handling Procedures

+ELISE comprehensively discloses how the app accesses, collects, uses, and shares user data.
+This includes disclosing the types of personal and sensitive user data accessed, collected, used, and shared, as well as any parties with which such data is shared.
+We maintain secure data handling procedures for personal and sensitive user data, ensuring compliance with applicable laws and regulations.
+Additionally, we have a data retention and deletion policy in place to securely manage user data throughout its lifecycle.

 Thank you for choosing ELISE.
 We value your trust and are committed to protecting your privacy and ensuring the security of your information.